ShogunPanda/fastify-openapi-docs/README.md

 Note that `$ref` in the schemas will be resolved and replaced accordingly to OpenAPI spec.

+## ESM Only

+This package only supports to be directly imported in a ESM context.

+For informations on how to use it in a CommonJS context, please check [this page](https://gist.github.com/ShogunPanda/fe98fd23d77cdfb918010dbc42f4504d).

 ## Contributing to fastify-openapi-docs

 - Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.